PladsElsker/krita-comfyui/README.md

 - [ ] Exposes the necessary Krita operations through a websocket client
 - [ ] Dynamically updates the workflow inputs in Krita based on the opened workflow in ComfyUI
 - [ ] Selects which ComfyUI client to interact with
+- [ ] Allows users to select a set of list of layers to composite before sending as workflow input

 ### ComfyUI
 - [ ] Exposes the currently opened workflow in the UI